 Establishing your own business is the best way to be your own boss, have control over your work-life balance, and enjoy flexible working hours.
 And the most basic type of business structure is the sole proprietorship.
-Due to the freedom and work choice, there are around 3.5 million sole traders in the UK that make 59% of the UK private sector business population.
+Due to the freedom and work choice, there are around 3.5 million sole traders in the UK that makeup 59% of the UK private sector business population.
 So, if you also want to be the one, you need to know how to register as sole trader.
 Continue reading this post to learn more!

 Ways to Register as a Sole Trader?